mageplaza/magento-2-image-optimizer/README.md

 You can activate the image compression on a regular basis by running cron.
 Thanks to this, the admin will no longer need to compress images manually.

-Image Optimizer will scan all the available images and notify you about the optimization status.
+Magento 2 Image Optimizer will scan all the available images and notify you about the optimization status.
 After that, this module will activate the optimization process to scan than compress images in certain times.
 Store admins will be able to save a great amount of time with this automated operation.

 ### Back up original images

 ![Back up original images](https://i.imgur.com/ikmN1Rs.png)

 To ensure the safety of original images, modifications should accompany with backup.
-With Image Optimizer, all images will be stored in an image directory, and store admins can roll-back any image and use it at any time if necessary.
+With Magento 2 Image Optimizer, all images will be stored in an image directory, and store admins can roll-back any image and use it at any time if necessary.

 The backup feature allows admins to freely modify the image without worrying about the original picture being lost.